Shelley Preston

-Shelley Preston (born 14 May 1964) is a singer who is famous for being a former member of the pop group Bucks Fizz, when she replaced Jay Aston in June 1985.
-Her biggest hit as a member of the band was the 1986 track "New Beginning", which reached the UK top ten.
-She left the group in 1990.
+Shelley Preston (born 14 May 1964) is a singer who is known for being a former member of the pop group Bucks Fizz, when she replaced Jay Aston in June 1985.
+Preston's biggest hit as a member of the band was the 1986 track "New Beginning", which reached the UK top ten.
+She left the group in December 1989.
 From 2004 to 2009, she was a member of the group The Original Bucks Fizz, along with former Bucks Fizz members Cheryl Baker and Mike Nolan.

 Career

 Preston was born in Hillingdon, England.
 She started singing in her local Sunday school choir from 4 years of age.
 While she was still at school, she sang with the Bournemouth Operatic Society.
 She worked as a singer at a hotel nightclub in Sri Lanka for six months before being selected at a London audition to be the new member of Bucks Fizz.

-Shelley was introduced as the new member of Bucks Fizz to millions of viewers on the BBC TV prime-time chat show Wogan, hosted by Terry Wogan.
+Preston was introduced as the new member of Bucks Fizz to 14.5 million viewers on the BBC TV chat show Wogan, hosted by Terry Wogan in June 1985.

-After the highly publicised introduction of Shelley to Bucks Fizz, her first single release with the group, ‘Magical’, reached number 57 in the UK in the Autumn of 1985.
+After the highly publicised introduction of Preston to Bucks Fizz, her first single release with the group, ‘Magical’, reached number 57 in the UK in the autumn of 1985.
 They returned to the UK top 10 when "New Beginning (Mamba Seyra)" was released in May 1986, reaching number 8.
-With its lavish production, multi layered vocals and heavy drum sound, it was well received by critics and popular on the radio.
-Although the follow up singles did not reach the UK top 40, the group continued to remain popular with their concert tour audiences.
-The singles were all on the album Writing on the Wall(UK no. 89), which also included the original version of ‘Love In A World Gone Mad’, intended for a single release early 1987 (a performance of this song was filmed for The Little & Large Show), however the single was subsequently cancelled.
-A re-recorded version featuring both Shelley and Cheryl Baker on lead verses surfaced on the 2004 re-release of the ‘Writing On The Wall’ album.
+With its lavish production, multi layered vocals and heavy drum sound, it was well received by critics.
+Although the follow-up singles did not reach the UK top 40, the group continued to remain popular with their concert tour audiences.
+The singles were all on the album Writing on the Wall, which also included the original version of "Love In A World Gone Mad", intended for a single release in early 1987, however the single was subsequently cancelled.
+A re-recorded version featuring both Preston and Cheryl Baker on lead verses surfaced on the 2004 re-release of the Writing On The Wall album.